Ingenuity (helicopter): Avionics

 The Upper Sensor Assembly, with associated vibration isolation elements, is mounted on the mast close to the vehicle's center-of-mass to minimize the effects of angular rates and accelerations.
-It consists of a cellphone-grade Bosch BMI-160 Inertial measurement unit (IMU) and an inclinometer (Murata SCA100T-D02); the inclinometer is used to calibrate the IMU while on the ground prior to flight.
+It consists of a cellphone-grade Bosch BMI-160 inertial measurement unit (IMU) and an inclinometer (Murata SCA100T-D02); the inclinometer is used to calibrate the IMU while on the ground prior to flight.
 The Lower Sensor Assembly consists of an altimeter (Garmin LIDAR Lite v3), cameras, and a secondary IMU, all mounted directly on the Electronics Core Module (not on the mast).

 The monopole antenna of the base station is mounted on a bracket in the right rear part of the rover.

-Ingenuity uses a 425×165 mm solar panel (70125 mm2) to recharge its batteries, which are six Sony Li-ion cells with 35–40 Wh of energy capacity (nameplate capacity of 2 Ah).
+Ingenuity uses a 425 by 165 mm solar panel, with an area of 70125 mm2 to recharge its batteries, which are six Sony Li-ion cells with 35–40 Wh of energy capacity (nameplate capacity of 2 Ah).
 Flight duration is not constrained by available battery power, but by thermals – during flight, the drive motors heat up by 1 °C every second, and the thin Martian atmosphere makes for poor heat dissipation.
 The helicopter uses a Qualcomm Snapdragon 801 processor running a Linux operating system.
 Among other functions, it controls the visual navigation algorithm via a velocity estimate derived from terrain features tracked with the navigation camera.
 The Qualcomm processor is connected to two radiation-resistant flight-control microcontrollers (MCUs) to perform necessary control functions.

 The telecommunication system consists of two identical radios with monopole antennae for data exchange between the helicopter and rover.
-The radio link utilizes the low-power Zigbee communication protocols, implemented via 914 MHz SiFlex 02 chipsets mounted in both vehicles.
+The radio link uses the low-power Zigbee communication protocols, implemented via 914 MHz SiFlex 02 chipsets mounted in both vehicles.
 The communication system is designed to relay data at 250 kbit/s over distances of up to 1000 m.
-The omnidirectional antenna is part of the helicopter's solar panel assembly and weighs 4 grams.
+The omnidirectional antenna is part of the helicopter's solar panel assembly and weighs 4 g.